muratk3n/thirdwave/en/tweets/2020/week20b.md

 ---

-The shot *Lost* was abt hunter-gatherer life, the island is our "early ideal".
+The show *Lost* was abt hunter-gatherer life, the island is our "early ideal".
 When the main characters left the island to go back to their previous lives, outside, temporaril later in the series, they were miserable.